lumilio/Jungle-didakoo.com-README.md/README.md

 ![Imgur Image](http://i.imgur.com/fj8XkoO.jpg)

 ## Animals
 This game is 1 vs 1.
-To win, one player must move any animal from his team <!-- ? -->to the piramid of the opponent.
+To win, one player must move any animal from his team to the piramid of the opponent.
 Each player has 8 different animals, with different degrees of power.
 The initial animals arrangement in board is random for each player every new match.

 Here are the animals pieces, with their relative powers indicated by number :